krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 practically useful propositions than requiring ergodicity or stationarity as Dr.
 Little's version did.

-Little's Law, in this light, becomes a tool for studying the long-run observed behavior of input-output systems.
+Little's Law, in this version, becomes a tool for studying the long-run observed behavior of input-output systems.
 It allows us to characterize a system not by its internal structure or stochastic assumptions, but by whether its macroscopic (and as we will see soon, microscopic) behavior satisfies certain constraints when observed over time.
-And importantly, it gives us a concrete way to _measure_ and _verify_ this condition from observed data.
+And importantly, it gives us a concrete operational definition that lets us  _measure_ and _verify_ this condition from observed data.

-It makes Little’s Law applicable to deterministic or stochastic systems that are non-stationary, non-ergodic, and potentially highly sensitive to initial conditions—exactly the kind of behavior we expect with complex adaptive systems like software development.
+It makes Little’s Law applicable to deterministic or stochastic systems that are non-stationary, non-ergodic, and potentially highly sensitive to initial conditions—exactly the kind of behavior we expect to encounter with complex adaptive systems in domains like software development.

 ### What we lose